-A decade of exclusive access, plus a lifetime of archival footage, depict Shannon from his early years as a disabled child who refused to sit idle and watch able-bodied kids play, to his rise as an award-winning dancer and cutting-edge performance artist whose work finds outlet at prestigious venues worldwide, including Cirque du Soleil, the Sydney Opera House, the Tate Modern in London, and the Chicago MOCA.
+A decade of exclusive access, plus a lifetime of archival footage, depict Shannon from his early years as a disabled child who refused to sit idle and watch able-bodied kids play, to his rise as an award-winning dancer and cutting-edge performance artist whose work finds outlet at prestigious venues worldwide, including Cirque du Soleil, the Sydney Opera House, the Tate Modern, and the Chicago MOCA.

-Sachi Cunningham is documentary filmmaker and Professor of Multimedia Journalism at San Francisco State University.
-Her award winning stories have screened at festivals worldwide, online in the New York Times Sunday Magazine and the Los Angeles Times, and online and in broadcast on FRONTLINE, FRONTLINE/World and the Discovery Channel.
-The Emmys, Webbys and Pictures of the Year International among others have honored Cunningham’s work.
-A graduate of UC Berkeley's Graduate School of Journalism and Brown University, Cunningham’s documentaries focus on international stories, the arts, disability, and the ocean environment.
-She has turned her lens everywhere from the first presidential election in Afghanistan, to the oil spill in the Gulf of Mexico to deep under the ocean with 350-pound blue fin tuna and the shallow waters of a swimming pool with Olympian Michael Phelps.
-With a decade of experience in feature films and commercial productions in New York, Hollywood and Tokyo prior to her career in journalism, Cunningham’s stories are both entertaining and informative.
-An avid surfer, when not crafting stories, Cunningham can be found bobbing in the Pacific with her husband or gazing into the horizon with her daughter, waiting for the next wave.
+Sachi Cunningham is a filmmaker, photographer and Assistant Professor of Multimedia Journalism at San Francisco State University.
+Her award winning stories have screened at festivals worldwide, and on outlets including the New York Times, the Los Angeles Times, PBS FRONTLINE, FRONTLINE/World and the Discovery Channel.
+The Emmys, Webbys, and Pictures of the Year International have honored Cunningham’s work.
+A graduate of UC Berkeley's Graduate School of Journalism and Brown University, Cunningham’s documentaries focus on international conflict, the arts, disability, and the ocean environment.
+On land she has turned her lens everywhere from the first presidential election in Afghanistan, to the oil spill in the Gulf of Mexico.
+In the water, she has swum with her camera along side everything from 350-pound blue fin tuna to big wave surfers, to Olympian, Michael Phelps.
+Once an assistant to actress Demi Moore and Director/Producer/Writer Barry Levinson, Cunningham brings a decade of experience in feature films and commercial productions in New York, Hollywood and Tokyo to her career in journalism and filmmaking.

-Chandler Evans is a writer/director, who’s award winning videos have garnered over 50 million views online.
+Chandler Evans is a writer/director, whose award winning videos have garnered over 50 million views online.
 Evans has written for shows on CBS and the CW.
 His work in advertising includes writing and directing commercial spots for companies such as Procter & Gamble, Disney, KB Homes, and Singapore Airlines.
-He wrote “Visions of Everest,” a feature documentary about Erik Weinhenmayer, the only blind man to summit Mount Everest.
+He wrote VISIONS OF EVEREST, a feature documentary about Erik Weihenmayer, the only blind man to summit Mount Everest.
 Evans wrote and directed a groundbreaking, participatory web series for Disney Studios and, most recently, was Buzzfeed.com’s top video producer/director.
 Evans has an MFA in screenwriting from UCLA.